andrewrolph/andrewrolph.github.io/index.md

 I'm a theoretical physicist.
 Currently, I am a postdoc at the Universiteit van Amsterdam (University of Amsterdam). <br/>

-For a quick introduction to some of my work, watch me give a short presentation at Eurostrings 2022:
+For a quick introduction to some of my work, watch me give a short presentation at Eurostrings 2022 on quantum bit threads:

 [<img alt="Gong Show" width="500px" src="pics/gongshow.png" />](https://www.youtube.com/watch?v=eoCT7cAOGgo&feature=youtu.be)

+For a more detailed look at my work, see my published research papers at: <a href="https://inspirehep.net/authors/1593854">[link text](https://inspirehep.net/authors/1593854)</a>

 <span style="color:#0e1f6b">**Let's talk!**</span>
 <br>